Kitae360/Public-Safety-DB/proposal.md

 5. car model name
 6. car color
 7. registeation number
-8.Insurance ID number
+8. Insurance ID number
-## User can locate student's information(list from Skeleton and Basic) by typing student ID, car model, and permit type (car model/ permit type, if more than one repeated model/permit, can show one to any amount of students with the same car model)
+9. User can locate student's information(list from Skeleton and Basic) by typing student ID, car model, and permit type (car model/ permit type, if more than one repeated model/permit, can show one to any amount of students with the same car model)
-## User is able to delete, replace, and modify information (Skeleton, Basic) from the database
+10. User is able to delete, replace, and modify information (Skeleton, Basic) from the database

 #Solid:
 ## Futher implementations data types: